clarenceb/DevOps-and-Containers/README.md

 kubectl get service mhc-front
 ```

+Note: It can take a few mins for a public IP address to be assigned to your frontend load balancer -- if which case you'll see "`<pending>`".
+Run the command above again after a min or two to see if you have an IP address.

 <img src="screenshots/kubectl_services.PNG" alt="Front end service" width="400px"/>

 Copy and paste the external IP into a browser window.
 You should see your newly deployed Health Clinic application.